Our Lips are Sealed

 “As I mentioned yesterday,” he started, “I think there is some unforeseen issue with the necklace.”

-He looked straight into the Elder’s eyes, all semblance of his normal lackadaisical and playful attitude gone.
+He looked straight into the Elder’s eyes, all semblance of his usual lackadaisical and playful attitude gone.

 “This could be very, very bad.”